 GOVERNOR AWARDS HENRY CO.
 COMPANY JOB TRAINING GRANT

-"I commend Governor Bredesen and Commissioner Neeley for awarding the Incumbent Worker grant to this company," said Senator Roy Herron.
-"This will help keep Henry County workers employed and help improve our economy."
+“I commend Governor Bredesen and Commissioner Neeley for awarding the Incumbent Worker grant to PML, Incorporated,” said Senator Roy Herron.
+“This will help keep Henry County workers employed and help improve our economy.”

-"The Incumbent Worker grants are a wonderful tool for companies to train their workers in the latest technology and production skills," said Representative Butch Borchert.
+“The Incumbent Worker grants are a wonderful tool for companies to train their workers in the latest technology and production skills,” said Representative Willie “Butch” Borchert.

-The Southwest Human Resources Agency played a key role in awarding the grant to PML, Inc.
+The Southwest Tennessee Human Resource Agency played a key role in awarding the grant to PML, Inc.

 The Tennessee Department of Labor and Workforce Development administers the Incumbent Worker Training program.
 The program has been structured to be flexible to meet the business's training objectives.
 The business may use public, private, or its own in-house training provider based on the nature of the training.